 I recently had a conversation with a fellow traveler who brought up a controversial, disturbing, and sticky theory: that tourists cripple local economies – generally unwittingly, and usually with generous motivations – when they travel.
-I introduced this idea in an article below in the recommended reading section, but I’ll expand on it here.

 “Oh Well, I’m on Vacation”

 Regardless of where you travel, if you’re on vacation, you’ll probably say this phrase at some point.
 It’s usually in reference to spending money on something you wouldn’t normally buy or do, or spending more money than you’re comfortable with on anything from a souvenir to a meal, hotel, or tourist activity.

 “Oh well, I’m on vacation – I deserve it.”
 And indeed, you do deserve it.

 This “oh well, I deserve it” mindset isn’t a secret.
 People who work in the tourism industry are well aware of it.
 This is why large profit margins can be built into everything from fridge magnets to day-trips.

 In developed countries however, this profit margin can’t be too large, otherwise nobody could afford to travel.
 But in developing countries, it’s another matter.

 How do you make your money go further and get a rich cultural experience at the same time?
 Travel to a developing country, where the strength of your currency allows you to stay in nicer places, enjoy more activities, and buy more stuff.

 As an added benefit, you’re helping that developing country too right?
 Yes…and no. Many developing countries rely on tourism heavily; in and of itself this isn’t necessarily a problem.
 But this is where we enter a grey area.